Melissa Swartz | No Jitter | November 14, 2018

 Furthermore, in this same solution, the repository for call recordings was different for regular business users and contact center agents.
 The client needed to record some business user calls and faced the issue of dealing with two separate repositories and separate tools for searching.
 In order to keep all of the recordings together in one repository, the other option was to pay for the more expensive contact center licenses for those users, and require them to log in and behave like contact center agents.

-Full admin rights — In one of the solutions, full administrator rights were required for contact center supervisors who needed to access historical or real-time reports.
+Full admin rights — In one of the solutions, contact center supervisors who needed to access historical or real-time reports were required to have full administrator rights.
 It was not possible to restrict these rights to reporting only.
 In addition, admin rights on the business user side were a prerequisite for contact center admin rights.
 This meant that far too many people had the ability to access every part of the system.
 The potential for problems — malicious or innocent — is disturbing.

 Every project has its share of unexpected challenges, and there’s simply no way to ensure that ALL requirements and expectations are covered in advance of an implementation.
 With UCaaS solutions in particular, be aware that these solutions are relatively new and do not always have the breadth of features that older premise systems offered.
 Organizations with call coverage requirements beyond calls going straight to voice mail should be sure to define these requirements in detail to ensure that they can be accommodated.